 While not true everywhere you’ll travel, you might find yourself marveling at simple things about home.
 All those little conveniences we take for granted suddenly become noticeable while traveling.

-At home, most of us can turn on the tap, drink the water.
+At home, most of us can turn on the tap and drink the water.
+Or grab some ice from the freezer (ice – so simple, and something I personally missed a lot during my year abroad).
 Starbuck’s coffee?
 Check.
 Public bathrooms can be remarkably clean.
 Good beer?
 It’s available.
 Roads are paved and transportation is reliable.
 A coup isn’t necessarily a weekly occurrence.

 - How Canned Peas Changed the Way I Feel About Travel: An Essay on Coming Home